Greetings Field Trip Teachers!

 Dress appropriately, with closed-toed shoes.
 Make sure students are prepared for the weather and keep in mind that this is a hands-on experience — they may get dirty.

 Weather: If it looks like there will be light rain during your visit please encourage your students to bring rainwear and boots if they have them.
 Light rain is no problem, but heavy rain will cancel a field trip and we will call the morning of the field trip if the rain is too heavy.
+(Exception: our winter field trip program runs rain or shine and we have plenty of rain cover and ponchos if needed).

 Cancellations: Please call us (459-4035) as much in advance as possible if you need to cancel your field trip.
 If you cancel your field trip less than two weeks prior to the field trip date, the field trip fee will not be refunded or credited to later field trips.
-Payment for parking passes will be refunded if parking passes are returned unused.
+Payment for parking passes will be refunded if parking passes are returned unmarked.

-For 1st grade and up field trips (scroll down for pre & K):
+For 1st grade and up field trips:

 Lunches: Please have students bring a lunch to eat at our 11:40 lunchtime.
 Please challenge yourselves to bring low-waste lunches (packed in reusable containers).
 Due to limited garbage facilities, we ask that you pack out your garbage; recycling is available for cans and bottles.